wadwad-b/arena-of-doom/README.md

 ```bash
 python main.py
 ```
-or download the files and simply run them in your code editor.
+or download the files and simply run them in your code editor (don't forget to install dependencies).

 > Make sure all `assets/` folders (fonts, sprites, backgrounds, etc.) are included in the project directory.